 This course is designed to investigate how sexuality in various parts of the world intersects with economics, politics, and social conditions.
 We will ask such questions as: Is sexuality culturally constructed or biologically determined?
 How do notions of the erotic differ within and between cultures?
 Do young people 'come of age' the same way all over the world?
-What is the relationship between sexuality and practices?
 What are the conditions under which the state might control or restrict sexual practices?
 How do anthropologists research human sexuality?
+Theme: Building Global Awareness